AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/active-campaign-modules.md

 # ActiveCampaign modules

-`Adobe Workfront Fusion` requires an `Adobe Workfront Fusion` license in addition to an `Adobe Workfront` license.
+Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.
-In a `Adobe Workfront Fusion` scenario, you can connect your `ActiveCampaign` account to multiple third-party applications and services.
+In a Adobe Workfront Fusion scenario, you can connect your ActiveCampaign account to multiple third-party applications and services.
 You can create, update, list, and delete automations, campaigns, calendar feeds, contacts, deals, messages, notes, organizations, tags, and tasks in your ActiveCampaign account.

 If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).

-## Connect Active Campaign to `Workfront Fusion`
+## Connect Active Campaign to Workfront Fusion

 1. Log in to your ActiveCampaign account.
 1. From the left menu, click `Settings` > `Developer`.

 1. Copy the API `Key` to the clipboard.
-1. Go to `Workfront Fusion`, add an ActiveCampaign module to a scenario, and open the `Create a Connection` box,
+1. Go to Workfront Fusion, add an ActiveCampaign module to a scenario, and open the `Create a Connection` box,

    XsCCPEaX9L.gif